YCAyca/Faster_RCNN_for_Open_Images_Dataset_Keras/README.md

 # Faster R-CNN for Custom Object Detection

-The forked respository for Faster RCNN implementation.
+The forked repository for Faster RCNN implementation.
 In this document, build instructions and usage of the repo will be explained.

 # Build Instructions